 I also updated the header of the email.
 In the past, when a similar email blast was sent out, the Supply Side logo was nowhere to be found until the consumer scrolled all the way to the end.
 It is a better practice to advertise who you are at the top.
 I added Supply Side's logo to the image in the header to make it blend in more with the content, so the logo is not in your face, but the consumer will still know who it is from.
 I was able to schedule when this email blast would be sent out to customers.
 Once the campaign wrapped up, I was able to view the data, which will be reviewed in the following section.

 Next, I repurposed an old email blast to make it more current.
-This year, Supply Side was in the running for Inside Self-Storage Best of Business: Best Retail & Best Lock.
-Last year, they were also nominated for an award with this same company.
+In 2021, Supply Side was in the running for Inside Self-Storage Best of Business: Best Retail & Best Lock.
+In 2020, they were also nominated for an award with this same company.
 I was able to find the template that was used last year for a similar email, but unable to find the graphic that was used for that specific email blast.
-Instead of being able to just change some of the copy, I had to recreate the graphic and include the new information on it.
+Instead of being able to just change some of the copy, I recreated the graphic and included the new information on it.

-It is best to repurpose or create new content anyway, because as a marketer, I should not be sending out the same exact content each time.
-I updated a lot of the photos that were previously used so the new design would look cleaner.
-Then, I had to go back into SnapRetail, replace the old image, and upload the voting link for this year to the button.
+It is best to repurpose or create new content anyway.
+As a marketer, I should not be sending out the same exact content that was already sent out previously.
+I updated a lot of the photos that were used in the past so the new design would look cleaner.
+Then, I had to go back into SnapRetail, replace the old image, and upload the voting link for 2021 to the button.
 This email blast was scheduled to be sent out by my supervisor.
 The data for this campaign will also be covered in the next section.

 I was successful in sending out both of my email blasts to customers using a new email platform.
 Each email had a sizable amount of opens.
-Ecommerce is an area that Supply Side is working to improve, so although the results may not appear high to some, it is a start in the right direction.
+Ecommerce is an area that Supply Side was working to improve, so although the results may not appear high to some, it was a start in the right direction.

 First, I will review the data I obtained from the personal protective equipment email blast.
 This email was sent out twice, but to different customers.
 The first round of the email blast was sent to a parcel store list and a Supply Side USA list.
 It delivered to 1,761 addresses out of an attempted 1,768.
 This email received 269 opens and an open rate of 15%.
 The click through rate was only 1%, but we only had one customer unsubscribe from Supply Side's emails.

-The second round of the personal protective equipment had a larger number of customers, so its numbers are slightly higher in some cases.It delivered to 2,953 addresses out of an attempted 3,002.
+The second round of the personal protective equipment had a larger number of customers, so its numbers were slightly higher in some cases.It delivered to 2,953 addresses out of an attempted 3,002.
 This email received 445 opens and an open rate of 15% as well.
 The click through rate was similar to that of the first round at 2%, and we had 6 customers decide to unsubscribe.
 I think in the future it could be a good idea to make the content in the email blasts more interesting or interavtive for customers.
-The unsubscriber rate is low, so that is a good sign that we are not necessarily spamming customers with emails from Supply Side.
-I also think we could do a better job of making sure we have active email users on our subscription lists, so we can increase our open and click through rates.
+The unsubscriber rate is low, so that was a good sign that we are not necessarily spamming customers with emails from Supply Side.
+I also think we could have done a better job of making sure we had active email users on our subscription lists, so we could increase our open and click through rates.

 We also had 0 unsubscribers at this point.
-It may be a good idea, once again, to go through and do a better job of making sure there are active email users on our subscription lists.
-This could improve open and click through rates, and in this case, gain Supply Side more votes for this award.
+It may have been a good idea, once again, to have done a better job of making sure there were active email users on our subscription lists.
+This could have improved open and click through rates, and in this case, gain Supply Side more votes for this award.